mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/storage/external-storage/csi/index.md

 ### Volume configuration options

 -  `containerPath`: The path where the volume is mounted inside the container.
+-  `mode`: The mode, either read-only or read-write, with which the volume will be mounted.
+The value of this field should be either "ro" or "rw".
 -  `external.name`: The unique ID that the CSI volume plugin uses to look up your volume.
 When your task is staged on an agent, the volume plugin queries the storage service for a volume with this name.
 If one does not exist, the task will fail to launch.
--  `external.pluginName`: The name of the CSI plugin that will mount this volume.
+-  `external.options.pluginName`: The name of the CSI plugin which will mount this volume.
 This is specified in the CSI plugin configuration on the agent; for the Portworx service, this should be `pxd.portworx.com`.
 For NFS volumes, this should be `nfs.csi.k8s.io`.
 For other plugins, see the instructions on plugin installation below.
--  `external.options.accessMode`: The [CSI access mode](https://github.com/container-storage-interface/spec/blob/master/spec.md) to use when mounting the volume.
-The `XXXX_WRITER` modes will be mounted in read-write, while the `READER_ONLY` modes will be mounted read-only.
+-  `external.options.capability.accessType`: Whether this volume will be accessed as a block device or a mounted volume.
+The value of this field should be either "mount" or "block".
+-  `external.options.capability.accessMode`: The [CSI access mode](https://github.com/container-storage-interface/spec/blob/master/spec.md) that this volume is capable of.
+This is a property of the CSI volume, and it should not conflict with the value of the `mode` field (for example, a CSI access mode of `MULTI_NODE_READER_ONLY` is not compatible with a read-write mount.
 -  `external.options.nodeStageSecret` and `external.options.nodePublishSecret`: The names of secrets in the DC/OS secret store which contain the username/password to use with the storage backend when staging and publishing this volume.
 "Staging" and "publishing" refer to steps in the CSI volume mounting process.
 -  `external.options.accessType.fsType`: The type of filesystem to be used on this volume, i.e. "xfs", "ext4", etc.
--  `external.options.accessType.mountFlags`: Flags to be used when mounting the volume on the host.
+-  `external.options.accessType.mountFlags`: Flags to be used when mounting the volume on the host; these should be valid flags for the Linux `mount` command, such as "noexec" and "sync".
 -  `external.options.volumeContext`: In some cases, the provisioning of a volume results in the creation of volume context metadata which must be passed as key-value pairs in this field.
+For an NFS volume, this might be something like `{ "server": "192.168.10.10", "share": "/share_dir" }`.
--  Create multiple volumes by adding additional items in the `container.volumes` array.
+-  Attach multiple volumes by adding additional items in the `container.volumes` array.
--  You cannot change volume parameters after you create the application.
--  Marathon will not launch apps with external volumes if `upgradeStrategy.minimumHealthCapacity` is greater than 0.5, or if `upgradeStrategy.maximumOverCapacity` does not equal 0.

 Some of the options above map directly into fields in the [`NodeStageVolume`](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodestagevolume) and [`NodePublishVolume`](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodepublishvolume) calls in the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md); some useful information regarding those parameters can be found in the CSI docs.